aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/imagesaveoptions/_index.md

 ```

 Sets the IStreamProvider for exporting objects.

+**Remarks**

 If saving as Tiff, this property is ignored.
 Otherwise, if more than one image should be saving, we will write other images by this.
 For advanced usage, please use [WorkbookRender](../../com.aspose.cells/workbookrender) or [SheetRender](../../com.aspose.cells/sheetrender).

 **Parameters:**
 | Parameter | Type | Description |